mitliagkas/mitliagkas.github.io/ml-class.md

 Registering and auditing
 --------
 If you want to audit the class, please fill this [form](https://forms.gle/RUJQYevmrfsh9AMD8).
-You will get access to the course material, but you will not be able to submit work or be graded.
+You will get access to the course material, but you will not be able to submit work on Gradescope or be graded.

 Communication